-- The small colorful baby potatoes that are on the market now have many pretty color varieties with their purple, red and gold skins but they are small are hard to handle.
+- The small, colorful baby potatoes on the market now have many pretty color varieties with their purple, red, and gold skins, but they are small and hard to handle.

-- Yukon Gold potatoes are a yellow color and aren't as starchy as russets.
-Starchy is good for baked potatoes though.
+- Yukon Gold potatoes are yellow and aren't as starchy as russets.
+Starchy is good for baked potatoes, though.

-- Fingerling potatoes have nutty or earthy flavors with different varieties also being in different colors.
-Not great for baking but great for roasting.
+- Fingerling potatoes have nutty or earthy flavors, with different varieties also being in different colors.
+It's not great for baking but great for roasting.